nickangtc/nickang-blog-gatsby/content/blog/2021-09-19-retreat/index.md

 I will continue to post once weekly on this blog as I have over the last year and half as it continues to be my space for thinking and sharing broadly things that I'm working on and things that I believe matter.
 This blog works completely differently from social media in that it has no commenting feature and that when a new post goes live, it either goes up quietly, or it lands in your email where you can read and reply to me directly and privately.

 Ciao!

+---

+Update (7 Nov 2021): I've started to use Instagram again, but I hold on to the same principles as above.
+See [Why I'm active on Instagram again](/2021-11-07-why-active-on-instagram-again/).